containers/ContainerPlumbing/speakers.md

 layout: default
 ---

-Container Plumbing Days 2022 has been postponed, see the home page for details.

 <!---
 Twenty terrific speakers, experts on a variety of container technologies, are joining us for the first Container Plumbing Days!